tomtimusprime/homework-2-responsive-portfolio/README.md

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 INITIAL NOTES:
 * I used a simple version of Rock, Paper, Scissors that I coded after our class on Thursday, March 12th.
-It's the last image/link on the Portfolio page.
+It's the first image/link on the Portfolio page.
 * I made the header and footer sticky to hit the bonus criteria, however, I have a nicer footer commented out in the index.html file.
 * I ran through a mobile responsiveness check with Kevin-TA after class on March 14th, 2020.
 * Included fontawesome icons from their website and used their CDN to gain access to Linkedin, facebook and instagram icons, which are also linked to my social media pages.